Spatial anti-aliasing: Examples

 Near the top of an image with a receding checker-board pattern, the image is difficult to recognise and often not considered aesthetically pleasing.
 In contrast, when anti-aliased the checker-board near the top blends into grey, which is usually the desired effect when the resolution is insufficient to show the detail.
 Even near the bottom of the image, the edges appear much smoother in the anti-aliased image.
 Multiple methods exist, including the sinc filter, which is considered a better anti-aliasing algorithm.
 When magnified, it can be seen how anti-aliasing interpolates the brightness of the pixels at the boundaries to produce grey pixels since the space is occupied by both black and white tiles.
 These help make the sinc filter antialiased image appear much smoother than the original.

 Left: an aliased version of a simple shape.
 Right: an anti-aliased version of the same shape.

 In a simple diamond image, anti-aliasing blends the boundary pixels; this reduces the aesthetically jarring effect of the sharp, step-like boundaries that appear in the aliased graphic.

 Anti-aliasing is often applied in rendering text on a computer screen, to suggest smooth contours that better emulate the appearance of text produced by conventional ink-and-paper printing.
 Particularly with fonts displayed on typical LCD screens, it is common to use subpixel rendering techniques like ClearType.
 Sub-pixel rendering requires special colour-balanced anti-aliasing filters to turn what would be severe colour distortion into barely-noticeable colour fringes.
 Equivalent results can be had by making individual sub-pixels addressable as if they were full pixels, and supplying a hardware-based anti-aliasing filter as is done in the OLPC XO-1 laptop's display controller.
 Pixel geometry affects all of this, whether the anti-aliasing and sub-pixel addressing are done in software or hardware.

 Simplest approach to anti-aliasing

 The most basic approach to anti-aliasing a pixel is determining what percentage of the pixel is occupied by a given region in the vector graphic - in this case a pixel-sized square, possibly transposed over several pixels - and using that percentage as the colour.

-A very basic plot of a single, white-on-black anti-aliased point using that method can be done as follows:
+A Python program producing a basic plot of a single, white-on-black anti-aliased point using the method is as follows:

 def plot_antialiased_point(x: float, y: float):